 Applications must be made through ROVER and cost between $480 and $900 to assess, depending on which type of vehicle the Model Report relates to, as set out above.

 There is no prescribed format for a Model Report.
 The department is developing a Model Report template that may be used as guidance.

-Note: the more clearly the required elements of the Model Report framework are set out in the Model Report, the quicker the Model Report can be assessed.
+Note: The more clearly the Model Report framework content is set out in the Model Report, the quicker the Model Report can be assessed.

 Can I use evidence I previously used under MVSA to develop my Model Report?